edwinmarmolejos/ads-group-project-travel-x/README.md

 # User Journey
-After the user enters the program they will be asked two give the algorithm some inputs:
+After the user enters the program they will be asked to give the algorithm some inputs:
 1. User is welcomed "Hello welcome to TRAVELX , the perfect Itinerary Optimization App!"

 2. A list of all the possible destinations is presented.